Samimamitians/delta-demo/README.md

 # delta-demo
-this is my Git &amp;  Github class
+this is my Git &amp;  Github class.